Hans Schlitte

+Hans Schlitte was a salesman from Goslar, Germany.
+He was born in the second half of the 15th century, and died around 1557.
+In an unfortunate deal in Pskov, he lost a large sum of money, and then traveled to Moscow in order to attempt legal means of recovering the loss.
+There, he was approached by the tsar to hire Western experts, which led to the later case against him.

+Case of Schlitte

-Case of Schlitte is a trial against Hans Schlitte which was held in 1548 in Lübeck.
-Ivan the Terrible asked Hans Schlitte to bring with him to Moscovia a lot of masters and doctors.
+The Case of Schlitte is a trial against Hans Schlitte which was held in 1548 in Lübeck.
+Russian tsar Ivan the Terrible asked Hans Schlitte to hire a lot of masters and doctors in order to bring European technologies and knowledge back to Russia.

-Schlitke managed to hire around 300 men.

-First people tried to come to Moscovia through Livonia, but were kept in Wenden (now Cēsis, Latvia).
-The rest of hired men tried to reach Moscovia by sea, but also failed to do it.
+Schlitte managed to hire around 300 men.
+The first of the men tried to come to Russia through Livonia, but were kept in Wenden (now Cēsis, Latvia).
+The rest of hired men tried to reach Russia by sea, but also failed to do it.